blocksecteam/rustle/README.md

 ### Prerequisite

+#### Linux setup

-Install the required toolkits with the following commands for **Rustle**.
+Install the required toolkits with the following commands for **Rustle** in Linux.
 Commands are tested in Ubuntu 20.04 LTS.

 ```bash
 # install Rust Toolchain